Zoom Search Engine FAQ - Troubleshooting CGI

 Even the log folder must not have public write permission.
 The log folder should only be permitted for owner write (eg: "chmod 744").
 This will be enough for the logging to work under the suEXEC security model, because all CGIs will be running under your own user ID.

 If the above does not solve your problem, then you should check if your server is configured to handle all CGI files as Perl scripts.
 The Zoom CGI search application is NOT a Perl script, but a binary executable, so it will fail to run in this web server configuration.
 You will need to change your server configuration via the "httpd.conf" file.
-If your "cgi-bin" folder do not contain any other Perl scripts, then you can change the settings to use "cgi-handler", instead of "perl-handler".
+If your "cgi-bin" folder do not contain any other Perl scripts, then you can change the settings to use "cgi-script" or "cgi-handler", instead of "perl-handler".
 However, if your "cgi-bin" folder does contain Perl scripts, then it may be best to create a separate directory for non-Perl CGI, and add it to your "httpd.conf" file.
-Specify handlers for it the same way as your existing cgi-bin directory, but use "cgi-handler" instead of "perl-handler".
+Specify handlers for it the same way as your existing cgi-bin directory, but use "cgi-script" instead of "perl-handler".

 Another possibility for this error message is if the Apache RLimitCPU and RLimitMEM directives are set too low and the CGI is being killed off by the server, whilst in the middle of execution.